dylanesque/MPQChampApp/README.md

 **Vetting third-party libraries more thoroughly**

-- The Auth0 library used in the application is still experimental as of the time of this writing: despite it working very well and setup with the provided boilerplate being a breeze, I prefer not to use any libraries or features that aren't fully vetted for production use (Looking at you, [Suspense}(https://reactjs.org/docs/concurrent-mode-suspense.html)).
+- The Auth0 library used in the application is still experimental as of the time of this writing: despite it working very well and setup with the provided boilerplate being a breeze, I prefer not to use any libraries or features that aren't fully vetted for production use (Looking at you, [Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html)).
 I'm not going to change it, but a definite reminder to look before I leap.

+**Picking input elements that do the job, but aren't the best for the job.**: